notnikola1/ngx-simple-state-manager/projects/ngx-simple-state-manager/README.md

 ]
 [...]
 ```
-### Define the shape of the component state object and import the NgxEsm service into your component.
+### Define the shape of the component state object and import the NgxSSM service into your component.
 ```